 The work in this paper is strongly motivated by the two aspects mentioned above.
 So, the main focus is building a model and mechanisms to study the problem of how to satisfy and guarantee different availability requirements for distributed and replicated multimedia services in a wide-area internetwork like the Internet, and to evaluate the achieved availability QoS.
 In many existing works, it has been shown that the availability of distributed services and their data can be significantly increased by replicating them on multiple systems connected with each other, even in the face of system and network failures.
-Thus, we especially tackle the replica placement problem (RPP) and study the effects of number and location of replicas on the reached availability OoS.
-For this purpose, we develop a concept called quality of availability (QoA) in which the availability is treated as a new controllable QoS parameter.
+Thus, we especially tackle the replica placement (RP) problem and study the effects of number and location of replicas on the reached availability QoS.
+For this purpose, we develop a concept called quality of availability (QoA) in which the availability is treated as a new controllable QoA parameter.
 Based on the QoA concept, we model the distributed multimedia system as a stochastic graph where all nodes and edges elements are parameterized, statistically independently of each another, with known availability and failure probabilities.
-We decompose the RPP in three questions: (1) finding a "good" placement for fixed number of replicas, (2) checking the reached QoA with a selected replica placement, and (3) determining the number and location of replicas for satisfying a required OoA with absolute guarantees.
-Thus, the main focus of the paper is not developing additional, new algorithms for the RPP, but instead specifying the OoA concept and model.
+An availability requirement value is additionally assigned to each node so that the target replica placement problem is to find replica set with which the availability requirements for all nodes are satisfied.
+We decompose the RP problem in three questions: (1) finding a "good" placement for fixed number of replicas, (2) checking the reached QoA with a selected replica placement, and (3) determining the number and location of replicas for satisfying a required QoA with absolute guarantees.
+Thus, the main focus of the paper is not developing an additional, new algorithms for the RP problem, but instead specifying the availability QoS concept and model.
 For each RP question, we review some solution algorithms from heuristic and exact methods and evaluate their achieved QoA.
-Based on a simulation study, we find that (1) the location of replica is a more relevant factor than its number for satisfying the required QoA, and (2) the heuristic methods do not give any guarantee for their achieved QoA, even though they are very efficient for large size graphs.
+Based on a simulation study, we find that (1) the location of replica is a more relevant factor than its number for satisfying the required availability QoS, and (2) the heuristic methods do not give any guarantee for their achieved QoA, even though they are very efficient for large size graphs.
 Note that we do not address the replica selection and update distribution issues in this work.
 These issues are handled in our previous work [6] where we also give a comprehensive survey on existing solutions for these problem.